 Many PSA nitrogen generators today are operated remotely which presents special hazards (see 9.7).

 Product purity can vary depending on operating conditions.
-This can pose certain safety hazards.
-Proper and reliable analysis and consequent isolation by automated valves should be included.
+Varied levels of product purity can pose safety hazards depending on the end use.
+Reliable analysis and consequent isolation by automated valves should be included.
 Before starting up, ensure that the analyzer is functioning properly and that it has been recently calibrated.